How To Take Your Own Headshots for Therapists

 Strike a balance between looking professional and being approachable.

-When choosing your outfit for your therapist headshot photos, you should pick attire that reflects your style and personality, while remaining professional.
+Your outfit can make an unexpected difference in your headshots.
+You should pick attire that reflects your style and personality while remaining professional.
 This doesn’t mean that you have to wear a 3 piece suit and tie.
-The goal is to strike a balance between looking professional and being approachable, creating an image that clients can trust and relate to.
+The goal is to achieve balance between looking professional and being approachable.
+It's all about creating an image that clients can trust and relate to.

 The same advice applies to overly casual attire, like t-shirts and athletic wear.
 The importance comes in striking a balance between professionalism and approachability.
-If it comes between more formal wear versus casual attire, it's likely a safer bet to choose the button down shirt.
+If it comes between more formal wear versus casual attire, it's likely a safer bet to choose the former.

-Clothing colors that work well when taking headshots are solid, neutral colors like blues, greens, or earth tones, as they are universally flattering and convey a sense of calm and trustworthiness.
-These colors also tend to work well on camera, avoiding the distraction that loud patterns or very bright colors can cause.
-Additionally, these hues complement a variety of skin tones and backgrounds, whether you’re indoors or outside.
+Solid and neutral colors work well when taking headshots.
+Earthy, blues, or green tones are universally flattering.
+These tones provide a sense of calm and trustworthiness.
+These colors also tend to work well on camera.
+These hues work well on various skin tones and backgrounds, whether you’re indoors or outside.
+Try to avoid loud patterns or very bright colors which can be distracting.

 Adjust Camera Settings

-Even if you’re using your smartphone camera to take your therapist headshots, technology has come a long way, especially for camera features.
+Technology has come a long way.
+Even if you're using your smartphone, it comes with a lot of features.
 Try out these tips to help with making your headshots look professional:

 • Focus: Ensure your camera is set to focus on your face.
 Tap your face on the screen to lock the focus.